SubZane/flyPanels/README.md

 ```

 ##changelog
-####1.0.0
+####2.0.0
 * BIG CHANGE: Rewrote the plugin in vanilla JavaScript. jQuery is no longer required.
+Last version to use jQuery is 0.14.0
 * Change: Smoother CSS transitions and changed animation structure for faster Paint and Layout
 * Change: Removed legacy support for LESS. flyPanels now only supports SCSS